syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 Enables or disables the multiple files upload.
-When it enabled the user can upload multiple files at a time, when disables user can upload only one file at a time.
+When it is enabled, you can upload multiple files at a time and when disabled, you can upload only one file at a time.